januaraliosada/super-delivery/README.md

     ```

 4.  **Initialize the database:**
-    The Flask application will automatically create the SQLite database (`app.db`) and tables when it runs for the first time.
+    For development with SQLite, the Flask application will automatically create the `app.db` file and tables when it runs for the first time.
 If you modify the database models, you might need to delete the `app.db` file to recreate the database with the new schema.
     ```bash
     rm src/database/app.db # Use with caution, this deletes all data
     ```
+    For production with PostgreSQL, ensure your PostgreSQL server is running and you have created a database and user (e.g., `super_delivery` database and `super_delivery_user` user with password `super_delivery_pass`).
+Update the `DATABASE_URL` environment variable or `config.py` accordingly.

 ### Frontend Setup